-1. Dangerously high water occurs several times every year on our river.
+- 1. Dangerously high water occurs several times every year on our river.
 The river may look calm, but the current can sweep you over the dam.
-A color coded height stick at the dock indicates the height of the water.
+A color-coded height stick at the dock indicates the height of the water.
 There is no rowing in GDRA owned boats when the river is in the "red zone".
 There is no novice rowing in GDRA owned boats when in the "yellow zone".

-2. All novice members should follow the "Rule of Four Oars".
+If the height stick at the dock is damaged or missing, then the online USGS gage for Dayton should be used for guidance. - 2.
+All novice members should follow the "Rule of Four Oars".
 This means that four oars must be present before your workout can commence.
 That is, two singles or two pairs must go out together and maintain sight of each other during the row.
 Or row in a double, quad, four or eight.
-Experienced rowers are encouraged to adhere to the Rule of Four Oars in colder weather.

-3. Cold water is a danger in the winter and early spring.
-Use caution when the water temperature is below 50F.
-As a rough guide, stick your hand in the water for a full minute.
-Then think about your whole body being in the water for the several minutes it might take to reach shore.

-4. During days of high water, high wind and/or cold, rowers should use common sense and scrap their row if conditions are questionable.
-IF IN DOUBT, DON'T GO OUT.

-5. Do not row in an electrical storm.
+Experienced rowers are encouraged to adhere to the Rule of Four Oars in colder weather. - 3.
+Cold water can be very dangerous and potentially deadly.
+"Cold shock" can incapacitate even good swimmers, and it can lead to drowning within minutes.
+See the GDRA Cold Water Guidelines for more detailed recommendations. - 4.
+During days of high water, high wind and/or cold, rowers should use common sense and scrap their row if conditions are questionable.
+IF IN DOUBT, DON'T GO OUT. - 5.
+Do not row in an electrical storm.
 If caught on the water when a storm arises, immediately head for shore.
 Take the boat ashore, and wait for the storm to pass.

-6. A sculler who flips should stay with his/her shell and swim it to shore, using the boat and oars for flotation.

-7. All rowers must be good swimmers, able to swim 100 yards while using their shell for flotation.
+- 6. A sculler who flips should stay with his/her shell and swim it to shore, using the boat and oars for flotation. - 7.
+All rowers must be good swimmers, able to swim 100 yards while using their shell for flotation.
 Rowers must be in good physical condition, with no known physical or mental impediment to safe participation in the sport.